- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Blue light therapy for acne

-In addition to treating acne, blue light therapy protects your face from damage that causes aging.
-It’s also anti-inflammatory and can help reduce other symptoms of acne vulgaris such as inflamed skin and redness.
+In addition to treating acne, this therapy protects your face from the damage that causes aging.
+One study also found that blue light reduces cytokine production in skin cells, which alleviates inflammation.
+This anti-inflammatory property will help to reduce other symptoms of acne such as inflamed skin and redness.

 Red light therapy for acne